Things That Keep Me Awake At Night

 Rob: What about enrolment?
 Has that been an issue?

 Head of school: Enrolment has been less of an issue than I had imagined.
 That's because we have a very creative admissions/marketing team.
 They are very hands-on.
 Their follow-through is excellent.
 They have been doing countless virtual tours of the school for parents and others who have expressed an interest in our school.
-Our web team refocussed our website so that it addresses parents' concerns and questions upfront.
-You don't have to drill down through several menus to find out about our COVID-19 testing policy or what the athletics program will look like this year.
-I have a loyal staff who are doing a phenomenal job of getting out the word about our school.
+Our web team refocused our website so that it addresses parents' concerns and questions upfront.
+You don't have to drill down through several menus to learn about our COVID-19 testing policy or what the athletics program will look like this year.
+I have a loyal staff who are doing a phenomenal job of getting the word about our school.
 The other consideration for parents is that we, like most boarding schools, offer in-person instruction.
 They find that to be an advantage over the unsatisfactory online instruction their children have been receiving in public schools.
 Am I worried about the academic year 2021-2022?
 Yes.
 Very much so.

-THis video reports on how public school enrollments have declined while, overall, private school enrollments have risen.
+This video reports on how public school enrollments have declined while, overall, private school enrollments have risen.

 Rob: What about international students?
 Has there been a drop-off in enrolment from international students?

 Head of school: That's an area of genuine concern.
 It's not as if our families outside the United States don't want to send their children to us.
 It's merely that travel restrictions are so stringent and uncertain at this time that parents can't manage the logistics easily.
 Add to that that our consulates have been closed or are operating on limited hours, making the student visa interview process hard to schedule far enough in advance.
 Then, even assuming that an international student receives her visa in time to travel to our location, there's no telling what the pandemic situation will be like.
 Everything might be locked down.
-Many states require a 14 day quarantine period for all international arrivals.
+Many states require a 14-day quarantine period for all international arrivals.
 Our bottom line's impact is substantial because our international students pay full tuition and room and board.

 Rob: How have you fared managing the pandemic?